Beyond Zork

-Beyond Zork: The Coconut of Quendor is an interactive fiction video game written by Brian Moriarty and released by Infocom in 1987.
-It was one of the last games in the Zork series developed by Infocom (titles such as Zork Nemesis and Zork: Grand Inquisitor were created after Activision had dissolved Infocom as a company and kept the Infocom brand name).
-It signified a notable departure from the standard format of Infocom's earlier games which relied purely on text and puzzle-solving: among other features, Beyond Zork incorporated a crude on-screen map, the use of character statistics and levels, and RPG combat elements.
+Beyond Zork: The Coconut of Quendor is an interactive fiction video game released by Infocom in 1987.
+Nominally a successor to the Zork trilogy of text adventures, it was a notable departure from the standard format of Infocom's earlier games which relied purely on text and puzzle-solving.

-The game, Infocom's twenty-ninth, was available on the Amiga, Apple II, Atari ST, Commodore 128, IBM PC compatibles, and Macintosh.
-Beyond Zork was one of 20 Infocom games bundled in the 1991 compilation The Lost Treasures of Infocom published by Activision.
+Description

+Beyond Zork is a hybrid adventure, retaining the story structure, user interface and parser of a text adventure, while utilizing primitive graphics, the use of character statistics and levels, and RPG combat elements.
+Other improved functions include the ability Undo an action, and the simultaneous creation of a map via auto-mapping.
+However, when the player reboots the game after a character death, the locations of rooms and encounters are all randomly redistributed.
+Game creator Michael Moriarty felt that that in previous games, after a reboot, the player already knew what challenges and treasures were to be found in locations previously visited.
+Moriarty felt that a new challenge was needed, hence the addition of the map redistribution following a character death.

 Plot

 The player explores the Southlands of Quendor somewhat aimlessly at first.
-Soon, however, a task is bestowed by the Implementors, a group of godlike creatures jokingly based on Infocom's game designers.
-The Coconut of Quendor, a mighty artifact that embodies the whole of Magic, has fallen into the claws of an unspeakably foul beast: an Ur-grue.
-Rumoured to be the spirits of fallen Implementors, Ur-Grues can surround themselves in a sphere of darkness that only sunlight can pierce.
+Soon, however, a task is bestowed by the Implementors: to retrieve The Coconut of Quendor, a mighty artifact that embodies the whole of Magic.
+It has fallen into the claws of an unspeakably foul beast: an Ur-grue.
+Rumored to be the spirits of fallen Implementors, Ur-Grues can surround themselves in a sphere of darkness that only sunlight can pierce.
 The player must recover the Coconut from this monster's grasp or face the unthinkable consequences.